+Skin absorption

-Skin absorption.
-Some substances can damage the skin itself while others can readily penetrate it, become absorbed into the body and cause harm.
-So you must consider the need to protect skin in deciding on control measures.
-The guide COSHH essentials: easy steps to control chemicals, contains useful advice on skin protection.
+Some substances can damage the skin itself while others can readily penetrate it, become absorbed into the body and cause harm, so you must consider the need to protect skin when deciding on control measures.
+The guide COSHH essentials: Easy steps to control chemicals contains useful advice on skin protection.

-Ensure that control measures are used and maintained
+Step 4: Ensure that control measures are used and maintained

-Using the controls.
+Using the controls

 COSHH requires your employees to make proper use of control measures and to report defects.
 It is your responsibility to take all reasonable steps to ensure that they do so.
 This is why you must give your employees suitable training, information and appropriate supervision (see Step 8 for a more detailed explanation).

+Maintain controls

-Maintain controls.
-COSHH places specific duties on you to ensure that controls are kept in efficient working order and good repair.
-Engineering controls and respiratory protective equipment have to be examined and, where appropriate, tested at suitable intervals.
-COSHH sets specific intervals between examinations for local exhaust ventilation equipment, and you must retain records of examinations and tests carried out (or a summary of them), for at least five years.
+COSHH places specific duties on you to ensure that exposure controls are maintained.
+The objective being to ensure that every element of the control measure continues to perform as originally intended.
+This applies to items of equipment such as local exhaust ventilation and to systems of work, which will have to be regularly checked to make sure that they are still effective.
+Respiratory protective equipment should also be examined and, where appropriate, tested at suitable intervals.
+COSHH sets specific intervals between examinations for local exhaust ventilation equipment, and you must retain records of examinations and tests carried out (or a summary of them) for at least five years.

-Monitor exposure
+Step 5: Monitor exposure